SelimCelen/datasciencehub/readme.md

 Would you like me to:

+- Generate a `swagger.yaml` file and include it in the repo?
 - Create a minimal Dockerfile and `.dockerignore`?
 - Add a `Makefile` or `run.sh` for simplified setup?